aguliyev/python_template/README.md

 You may want to setup/bootstrap app on each startup - like DB migrations, data seeding etc.

-Per-environment scripts:
+Per-environment setup scripts:

 - [entrypoints/setups/](entrypoints/setups/)

 In some cases, you want to skip that slow step, and have lean entrypoint.

 That is controlled by var `DO_SETUP`.
-It is in [.env](.env), and make be overloaded by system env var when needed:
+It is in [.env](.env), and may be overloaded by system env var when needed.
+E.g. run as:

         env DO_SETUP=0 make start

-and yes, you can specify this var in `.env` file for each environment (e.g. [.env.test](.env.test))
+and yes, you can specify this var in `.env` file for each environment (e.g. [.env.test](.env.test)).

+## Run entrypoint in different ways

+You can modify behavior of entrypoint (or setup) script when running it, by passing var `ENTRYPOINT_MODE` when running:

+        env ENTRYPOINT_MODE=lights_off make start

+        env ENTRYPOINT_MODE=integration make test

+This var is passed down to container, and can be checked inside the script.

 # More